bredelings/BAli-Phy/TODO/ChangeableTypes.md

     case x of (y,z) ->
       noreplace {
-        read USE z as z'
+        readcase USE z of
-        case z' of (a,b) ->
+          (a,b) ->
             noreplace {
               read USE a as a'
               read USE b as b'
               a' + b'
             }
       }

 if `x` is stable but `z`, `a`, and `b` are changeable heap values.
 The outer case on `x` can still be replaced normally.
-The case on `z'` cannot be replaced by the selected alternative without retaining the condition that `z` had its current value.
+The case on `z` cannot be replaced by the selected alternative without retaining the condition that `z` had its current value.
 Likewise, the arithmetic cannot be replaced by its current integer result without retaining the conditions on `a` and `b`.

 A working interpretation is that `noreplace` protects the next reducible operation after its reads.
 It also gives an implicit source heap cell for the reads.
-Without such a scope, `read USE z` specifies the edge target but not the cell that owns the edge.
+Without such a scope, `readcase USE z` specifies the edge target but not the cell that owns the edge.
 The exact normalized form still needs design.

 ## Merged Continuations

 Some useful programs need dependencies whose target is discovered while evaluating a protected reduction.
 For example:

+    lookupMaybe a i =
       noreplace {
         read USE i as i'
         case a ! i' of tmp ->
           merged {
-          read USE tmp as tmp'
+            readcase USE tmp of
-          case tmp' of
-            Just x  -> x
+              Just x  -> Just x
-            Nothing -> tmp'
+              Nothing -> Nothing
           }
       }

 Here `tmp` is computed from `a ! i'`.
-If `tmp` is not materialized as a heap cell, then `read USE tmp` has no stable heap target.
+If `tmp` is not materialized as a heap cell, then `readcase USE tmp` has no stable heap target.
 The current machine would need let-floating or allocation so that `tmp` names a heap cell.
+Since `readcase` has no case binder, returning the observed value means reconstructing it in each alternative.

 The `merged` notation is a possible future extension.
 It means that the selected continuation keeps evaluating in the same protected step, rather than